nguyentommycs/theater-seating/README.md

 ```sh
 source env/bin/activate
 ```
 4. Run the program by passing in the input file path.
-Use this command to run the sample input, or replace ```sh .\sampleinput ``` with the full path to your input
+Use this command to run the sample input, or replace ```.\sampleinput ``` with the full path to your input.
 ```sh
 python app.py .\sampleinput
 ```